Space law: Commercial use

-Early discussions regarding space ethics revolved around whether or not the space frontier should be available for use, gaining prominence at the time of the Soviet Union and United States' Space Race.
+Early discussions regarding space ethics revolved around whether or not the space frontier should be available for use, gaining prominence at the time of the Soviet Union and the United States' Space Race.
 In 1967, the "Outer Space Treaty" dictated that all nations in compliance with international regulation are permitted to exploit space.
 As a result, the commercial use of space is open to exploitation by public and private entities, especially in relation to mining and space tourism.
 This principle has been the subject of controversy, particularly by those in favor of environmental protection, sustainability, and conservation.

 Exploitation

 While this field of the law is still in its infancy, it is in an era of rapid change and development.
 Arguably, the resources of space are infinite.
 If commercial space transportation becomes widely available, with substantially lower launch costs, then all countries will be able to directly reap the benefits of space resources.
 In that situation, it seems likely that consensus will be much easier to achieve with respect to commercial development and human settlement of outer space.
 High costs are not the only factor preventing the economic exploitation of space: it is argued that space should be considered as a pristine environment worthy of protection and conservation, and that the legal regime for space should further protect it from being used as a resource for Earth's needs.
 Debate is also focused on whether space should continue to be legally defined as part of the "Common heritage of mankind", and therefore unavailable for national claims, or whether its legal definition should be changed to allow private property in space.

 As of 2013, NASA's plans to capture an asteroid by 2021 has raised questions about how space law would be applied in practice.

 In 2016, the nation of Luxembourg has set out a formal legal framework which ensures that private companies engaged in mining resources in space have rights to those resources.